-7.4.5 Light Load Operation
+8.4.5 Light Load Operation

-When the load current is lower than half of the peak-to-peak inductor current in CCM, the LM46002-Q1 operate in discontinuous conduction mode (DCM), also known as diode emulation mode (DEM).
+When the load current is lower than half of the peak-to-peak inductor current in CCM, the LM43600 operates in discontinuous conduction mode (DCM), also known as diode emulation mode (DEM).
 In DCM operation, the LS FET is turned off when the inductor current drops to 0 A to improve efficiency.
 Both switching losses and conduction losses are reduced in DCM, comparing to forced PWM operation at light load.

-At even lighter current loads, PFM is activated to maintain high efficiency operation.
-When the HS switch ON-time reduces to t{ON-MIN} or peak inductor current reduces to its minimum I{PEAK-MIN}, the switching frequency reduces to maintain proper regulation.
+At even lighter current loads, pulse frequency mode (PFM) is activated to maintain high efficiency operation.
+When the HS switch ON-time reduces to T{ON_MIN} or peak inductor current reduces to its minimum $I{PEAK-MIN}$, the switching frequency will reduce to maintain proper regulation.
 Efficiency is greatly improved by reducing switching and gate drive losses.

-7.4.6 Self-Bias Mode
+8.4.6 Self-Bias Mode

-For highest efficiency of operation, it is recommended that the BIAS pin be connected directly to V{OUT} when 3.3 $V \le V{OUT} \le 28$ V. In this self-bias mode of operation, the difference between the input and output voltages of the internal LDO are reduced, and therefore the total efficiency is improved.
+For highest efficiency of operation, it is recommended that the BIAS pin be connected directly to V{OUT} when $V{OUT} \ge 3.3$ V. In this self-bias mode of operation, the difference between the input and output voltages of the internal LDO are reduced and therefore the total efficiency of the LM43600 is improved.
 These efficiency gains are more evident during light load operation.
-During this mode of operation, the LM46002-Q1 operates with a minimum quiescent current of 27 μ A (typical).
+During this mode of operation, the LM43600 operates with a minimum quiescent current of 27 μA (typical).
 See VCC, UVLO and BIAS for more details.

-8 Applications and Implementation
+9 Applications and Implementation